JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Angad_Sloks.md

 The gift, the perverse suppose, is preferable to the Giver ;
-What shall I say of their intelligence, understanding, and Glewerness ? [^1] He who toileth in obscurity 1s known in all directions ;
+What shall I say of their intelligence, understanding, and Glewerness ? [^1] He who toileth in obscurity is known in all directions ;
 He who acteth honestly is called honest, and he who committeth sin is known as a sinner.
 O Creator, Thou Thyself performest the whole play ; why mention any one else ?
 O Source of Light, as long as Thy light is in _the body_ Thou speakest init.
 If any one have done aught without Thee, show _him to me_ that I may recognize him.